-Custom SQL enrichment
+Custom SQL query enrichment

-The SQL Query Enrichment lets you perform dimension widening on a Snowplow event via your own internal relational database.
+The SQL query enrichment lets you add data to a Snowplow event via your own MySQL or PostgreSQL relational database.

-Currently supported database types:
+Supported database types:

-- MySQL, plus variants which speak MySQL (e.g. MariaDB, Amazon Aurora)
+- MySQL, plus variants which speak MySQL e.g. MariaDB, Amazon Aurora

 - PostgreSQL, plus variants which speak PostgreSQL